IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 This scenario provides instructions for the following tasks:

+- Use Kubernetes Service for Cassandra cluster formation and discovery
-- Use Replication Controller to create and scale Cassandra cluster node pods
+- Use Kubernetes Replication Controller to create and scale Cassandra cluster node pods
-- Use StatefulSets to create and scale Cassandra cluster node pods
+- Use Kubernetes StatefulSets to create and scale Cassandra cluster node pods
 - Use Cassandra Query Language to create and update Employee table on Cassandra keyspace

 ## Steps

+### Create a Cassandra Service for Cassandra cluster formation and discovery

 1. [Create a Cassandra Headless Service](#1-create-a-cassandra-headless-service)